KendallP4299/TEPlus-Complement-Creator/README.md

 and is intended to add mod support to TE+ Renewed by allowing the user to add whatever items they choose.

 To run this software, open the "TE+ Datapack Creator.exe" file.
-When you're finished adding items, press the "Build" button at the bottom left to create a complement.
+When you're finished adding items, press the "Build" button in the bottom menu bar to create a complement.
 This zip file will be saved to the desktop.